 Adolescent academic aspirations in the United Kingdom.
 Ahmavaara and Houston (2007) compared academic aspirations of students who attended selective schools and non-selective schools in the United Kingdom.
 At the time of the study, one in ten students in the nation applied and were accepted to go to a selective school.
-The authors of the study were some of the first to use Dweck’s framework of implicit theories of intelligence in the UK.
 The findings showed a strong tie between a student’s aspiration and the type of school attended.
 Students at selective schools demonstrated higher achievement aspirations.
 Similar to findings of Dweck and Leggett (1988), the impact of intelligence theory on students’ aspirations is closely connected with their perceived performance, confidence in their intelligence, and their self-esteem.
 In contrast with earlier research, Ahmavaara and Houston did not find any evidence of a relationship between a student’s theory of intelligence and gender.
-Whereas Dweck & Leggett reported girls are more likely than boys to view their intelligence as a fixed entity, this study found boys held higher levels of self-esteem and significantly higher levels of confidence in their intellectual abilities than girls in both the selective and non-selective school settings.
+Whereas Dweck and Leggett reported girls are more likely than boys to view their intelligence as a fixed entity, this study found boys held higher levels of self-esteem and significantly higher levels of confidence in their intellectual abilities than girls in both the selective and non-selective school settings.

 Students who attend a non-selective school had lower aspirations, lower perceived performance and confidence in their own intelligence.
 Also in the selective schools, students with incremental mind-sets held higher levels of aspirations.
-The authors questioned if this was because of the selection criteria used to be admitted to this type of school rated student higher who demonstrated their view of intelligence as malleable.
+The authors questioned if this was because of the selection criteria used to be admitted to this type of school rated a student higher who demonstrated his or her view of intelligence as malleable.

 Modifying an implicit belief.
-Several research studies have show that a student’s perception about their academic effort and abilities can be successfully manipulated.
+Several research studies have shown that a student’s perception about their academic effort and abilities can be successfully manipulated.
 Incremental theory interventions are most successful with improving academic performance with students who hold an entity theory rather than those who already have an incremental mind-set (Yeager, Johnson, Spitzer, Trzesniewski, Powers, & Dweck, 2014).
 One suggested reason for this is that there is greater room for growth and change from an entity to an incremental mindset.
 Burns and Isbell (2007) used malleable and fixed priming theories to manipulate students’ implicit views of their math intelligence.
 The study found that malleable and fixed views of math intelligence can be primed, however the malleable priming was most successful for students with a fixed view of their math ability.
 Malleable prime conditioning also decreased test anxiety and increased students’ perceived math intelligence.

 Following an intervention lesson on malleable intelligence, Blackwell et al., (2007) found 27% of the students showed a significantly greater positive change in their theory of intelligence.
 Students who were taught these interventions also demonstrated enhanced motivation in challenging tasks.
 Increasing student self-efficacy and decreasing their feelings of helplessness can be achieved for many students by priming their theory of intelligence with incremental beliefs (Davis, Burnette, Allison, & Stone, 2010).
 An intervention of incremental conditioning explaining the role of neurons and dendrites, along with the brain’s capability of forming new neural connections throughout life successfully manipulated theories of fixed intelligence significantly in female students and slightly in male students by teaching them the premise the more the brain is used, the stronger it will grow.
-This manipulation led to higher math scores for these students (Good, Aronson & Inzlicht, 2003) Teaching a growth mind-set has even been shown to decreases an achievement gap, resulting in more equitable outcomes (Dweck, 2010).
+This manipulation led to higher math scores for these students (Good, Aronson, & Inzlicht, 2003) Dweck (2010) believes that teaching a growth mind-set has even been shown to decrease an achievement gap, resulting in more equitable outcomes.